 - the methodology used by each organization,

 - the findings of their message testing, and

 - recommended messengers and messages.

-Please come with your questions, as the majority of the hour will be reserved for a robust discussion.
-The third webinar in the series will feature John Yang of Asian Americans Advancing Justice and will be moderated by Karen Narasaki, who is serving as a consultant to the Bauman Foundation.
+The third webinar in the series featured John Yang of Asian Americans Advancing Justice and was moderated by Karen Narasaki, who is serving as a consultant to the Bauman Foundation.